 Methods and Timing of Evaluation: In terms of the methods used for evaluation, the important question to ask is how formal do you want it to be and what resources are available to support the evaluation.
 If the findings of your evaluation will be made available to donors, funders or other important stakeholders, than a more formal process should be used.
 Informal processes might make the most sense when you have limited resources to carry out such an activity.
 Some of these methods must be carried out during the implementation (such as feedback sheets after group dialogues) whereas many others (observations and reflections) would occur at the end of such a process.
 Some methods like surveys and quantitative data collection are more relevant when you have large numbers of people to collect opinions from and want an overall sense of how stakeholders perceived the initiative.
 Interviews and focus groups are more qualitative methods that are used when you would like to gain a deeper understanding of the motivations, attitudes or ideas of specific individuals.
-Focus groups are more useful for collecting feed-back from several people at once or when you are interested in the interaction between participants.
+Focus groups are more useful for collecting feedback from several people at once or when you are interested in the interaction between participants.
 Interviews on the other hand are able to get more detailed information but only from one person at a time.
 It is important to note that your ability to implement these methods will also be limited by external factors - for example whether or not external stakeholders are willing to participate in evaluation activities.

 Knowledge Sought Evaluation Methods By Whom?
 When?
-Planning Process What could have been improved or done differently?
-Did we forget any key stakeholders?
-Were the stakeholder groups representative?
-Example: Interviews Observations and reflections Panel Partners meet in M to share observations about engagement process.
-Engagement What methods worked (not) well?
-Enough time & resources?
-Were the stakeholders involved the right amount?
-Were the numbers and types of stakeholders involved sufficient?
-Online surveys Feedback sheets Focus groups Quantitative data collection One-on-one interviews with selected stakeholders 2 weeks after engagement.
-Stakeholders asked to complete feedback sheets.
-Benefits/ Outcomes What has changed in terms of policy or project intentions?
-How has the relationship with the stakeholder changed?
+Planning What could have been improved or done differently?Example:Did we forget any key stakeholders?Interviews Panel Partners meet in M to share observations about Process Were the stakeholder groups representative?
+Observations and reflections engagement process.
+One-on-one inter- What methods worked (not) well?
+Online surveys views with select- Enough time & resources?
+Feedback sheets ed stakeholders 2 weeks after engagement.
+Engagement Were the stakeholders involved the Focus groups right amount?
+Were the numbers and types of stake- holders involved sufficient?
+Quantitative data collection Stakeholders asked to complete feed- back sheets.
+What has changed in terms of policy or project intentions?
+Benefits/ Outcomes How has the relationship with the stake- holder changed?
 What is the likely nature of any future relationship with this stakeholder?